ooawagaeri/tp/docs/UserGuide.md

 ### Revert the completion status of a previously complete job: `undoCompleteJob`

-Marks a previously completed job as incomplete
+Reverts the status of a previously completed job back to in-progress.

 Format: `undoCompleteJob INDEX`

 * Marks the repair job at the specified `INDEX` as complete
 * User should call `listJob -c` to view all completed jobs before calling this command
 * `INDEX` must refer to a completed job.
-It will not work on a currently pending job
+It will not work on a currently in-progress job
 * `INDEX` refers to the index of the repair job as shown in the repair job listing
 * `INDEX` must be a positive integer(1,2,3…)